dholth/zinescape/README.md

 ## printing

-for best results, print using "actual size" or "100%" scaling, double-sided on "short edge" (if you have a duplex printer). then fold in half and staple in the middle.
+for best results, print using "actual size" or "100%" scaling, double-sided.
+Check whether you should do short-edge or long-edge binding (might vary).
+After printing, fold in half and staple in the middle.

 ![screenshot-print.png](screenshot-print.jpg)

 # notes

 - doesn't support metric (yet?)
-- only does single fold flip on short edge
+- only does single fold flip